Released1992

 This samples the 1988 Prince song "Alphabet Street," but just the word "Tennessee."
 Speech explains that he didn't clear the sample: "I didn't know to in 1991, the sample laws weren't very clearly set out back then.
 It was our first record, we definitely weren't vets in the industry, we didn't understand all the game play and the rules.
 So we didn't ask for permission.
 I learned as a producer pretty quickly the laws of sampling: it's the wild, wild West out there.
 So what happened was the record obviously was getting some pretty good heat.
 MTV had a show called Buzz Clips, and they added it and it just became this huge phenomenon.
 And as the song moved up the chart the album got to #3 on the pop charts.
 And once it went down, the very week it went to #4, we got a call from Prince's representation.
 They waited for that song to sell as many possible copies as they could wait for.
 As soon as it started to go down the charts we got a call, and the Reaper became the reaped.
 So we got charged for that sample pretty heavily.
 I paid $100,000 for that word."

-Key, BPM (tempo) and time signature of Tennessee.
+Key, mode, time signature and tempo of Tennessee.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.